 Urban flooding is a major challenge in Ouagadougou.
 People may settle in flood-prone parts of the West African city, because they need to be close to the business centre and to job opportunities, or because they may have inherited land from their family.
 They often build informal homes in these places, in spite of the high risk of water-borne diseases like cholera or malaria during the rainy season, because of limited housing options in this ever more densely populated city where formal housing may be too expensive to buy or rent.

-Upcoming webinar: An Embedded Researcher approach to integrate climate information into decision-making in southern African cities: lessons from FRACTAL
+Watch this webinar: An Embedded Researcher approach to integrate climate information into decision-making in southern African cities

 Water is the lifeblood for urban settlements.
 Disruptions in supply and/or wastewater management hold enormous risks, both for human health and economic wellbeing.
 It goes without say that the investment in bulk water infrastructure requires strategic and long-term perspective.
 However, in the southern African context, many city engineers responsible for urban infrastructure on the ground face a multiplicity of challenges that may frustrate their efforts to plan proactively.

 What constitutes a developed African city?
 How does Blantyre City achieve it?
 And is the waste-to-energy value chain a realistic goal for the city?
 Those were the key questions posed to participants at a stakeholder think tank workshop in Blantyre, Malawi.

 Welcome to the June 2019 edition of the Future Climate for Africa newsletter